godotengine/godot-docs/classes/class_spatialmaterial.rst

 | *Getter* | get_flag()      |
 +----------+-----------------+

-If ``true`` depth testing is disabled and the object will be drawn in render order.
+If ``true``, depth testing is disabled and the object will be drawn in render order.

 .. _class_SpatialMaterial_flags_transparent: